GitHubDragonFly/GitHubDragonFly.github.io/README.md

       - Delete all other copies of that same texture
       - This bug might eventually get fixed
     - PLY exporter will include vertex colors and will convert material color to vertex color if the material has no texture
-  - BIM and OFF exports are only available in Quick Viewer, as stated above
   - GLB exports, where applicable, can additionally have either DRACO or DRACO+WEBP or MESHOPT or MESHOPT+WEBP compression applied by using [glTF Transform](https://gltf-transform.dev):
     - These exports are marked as either of: `GLB_d` `GLB_dw` `GLB_m` `GLB_mw` (for regular exports) `GLBx_d` `GLBx_dw` `GLBx_m` `GLBx_mw` (for alternative exports)
     - WEBP exported texture resolution is fixed at 1k in mobile GLTF Viewer but is selectable in desktop viewers (1k, 2k, 4k)